Aug 24, 2022

-The third RLS version will continue to provide support to businesses, but there are some key differences to keep in mind.
+The third RLS version will, as before, provide support to businesses, but there are some key differences from previous versions of the scheme.

-Lenders, however, must certify that they wouldn’t have been able to provide finance to the business on their normal commercial terms – or that they would, but only at a higher interest rate.
-In this sense, the RLS will act as an extension of lenders’ standard product range.
+Lenders must certify that they wouldn’t have been able to provide finance to the business under normal commercial terms – or albeit only with high interest rates.
+Meaning, that RLS will act as an extension of lenders’ standard product range.

 Available to SMEs only with a turnover cap of £45M